Speak to a qualified cancer nurse

-The cancer will also be given a grade based on how the cancer cells look compared to normal cells under a microscope.
-This suggests how quickly the cancer may grow.
+The cancer will also be given a grade.
+This is a score that describes how the cancer cells look compared to normal cells under a microscope.
+The grade suggests how quickly the cancer may grow.

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease in a particular person.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.

-Your doctor will consider many factors in assessing your prognosis.
-These include test results; the type of ovarian cancer and its stage and grade; genetic factors; your response to treatment; and other factors such as your age, fitness and overall health.
+To work out your prognosis, your doctor will consider test results; the type of ovarian cancer and its stage and grade; genetic factors; likelihood of response to treatment; and factors such as your age, fitness and overall health.

-Epithelial cancer – If epithelial ovarian cancer is diagnosed and treated before the cancer has spread outside the ovary (stage 1), it has a good prognosis.
+Epithelial cancer – If epithelial ovarian cancer is diagnosed and treated when the cancer is inside the ovary (stage 1), it has a good prognosis.
 Many cases of more advanced cancer may respond well to treatment, but the cancer often comes back (recurs) and further treatment is needed.

-Germ cell and stromal cell tumours – These can usually be treated successfully, although there may be a small risk the cancer will come back and need further treatment.
+Stromal cell and germ cell tumours – These can usually be treated successfully, although there may be a small risk the cancer will come back and need further treatment.

 Borderline tumour – This can usually be treated successfully with surgery alone.

-Discussing your prognosis and thinking about the future can be challenging and stressful.
+Discussing your prognosis can be challenging and stressful.
 It may help to talk with family and friends.
-You can also call Cancer Council 13 11 20 if you or your family or friends need more information or emotional support.
+You can also call Cancer Council 13 11 20.

 This information is reviewed by